addetz/addetz.github.io/_posts/2021-01-10-code-review.markdown

 </div>

 ## Code review, what is it good for?
-[*Code review*](https://en.wikipedia.org/wiki/Code_review), or *peer code review*, is the process through which the **code author** gets their colleagues/peers to check their work.
+<a href="https://en.wikipedia.org/wiki/Code_review" target="_blank">Code review</a>, or *peer code review*, is the process through which the **code author** gets their colleagues/peers to check their work.
 The author typically submits a **pull request(PR)** which contains the implementation of all the changes they are proposing.
 The author's colleagues typically read and make recommendations on the implemented code changes becoming **code reviewers**.

-As mentioned in the intro, everyone seems to agree that code reviews are generally a good idea and they have been thoroughly discussed in [articles](https://leanpub.com/whattolookforinacodereview), [blogs](https://smartbear.com/learn/code-review/why-review-code/) and [books](https://www.amazon.co.uk/Implementing-Effective-Code-Reviews-Maintain-ebook/dp/B08HGLTRPM/).
+As mentioned in the intro, everyone seems to agree that code reviews are generally a good idea and they have been thoroughly discussed in <a href="https://leanpub.com/whattolookforinacodereview" target="_blank">articles</a>, <a href="https://smartbear.com/learn/code-review/why-review-code/" target="_blank">blogs</a> and <a href="https://www.amazon.co.uk/Implementing-Effective-Code-Reviews-Maintain-ebook/dp/B08HGLTRPM/" target="_blank">books</a>.

 A few of the benefits of code reviews are:
 - **Better code quality**: code reviewers can find defects or edge cases that the author has not considered before they are deployed to production.
 The cost of code review time is infinitesimal compared to the potential cost of a production outage